BecTome/IML-Lab2-Visualization/notebooks/PCA/P2-report.md

 **Vote dataset**

+As shown in Figure 1, for vote dataset after projecting the data into the 2 first Principal Components, the classes are quite well separated.
+A lot of variables weren't providing almost any information in terms of variance.
+This causes the well known dimensionality curse, in which when the number of features is increased, the performance of the algorithm decreases.
+This is why PCA is used, to reduce the number of features and hence, the dimensionality of the data.

 As can be infered from the previous plot, in every case, incrementing the number of components even adding more information, leads to equal or worse results.
 This is because of the dimensionality curse.
 The more features, the worse the performance of the algorithm.
 In the case of silhouette score, a model trained only with the first component has far better value than in the case of the model trained without applying PCA.
 In the other hand, in terms of V-Measure, KMeans increases its performance when trained with just one component.
 However, Birch's performance slightly decreases.
 As it is an informed external metric, it is more sensitive to the information loss.

 Another interesting fact is that both algorithms have exactly the same performance when trained with the first component.